Sitka Alder

 Alnus alnobetula subsp. sinuata

-Sitka Alder tolerates part shade to full sun and prefers consistently moist to wet soils (zones 2a-8b).
-It grows to 20-35 feet and matures quickly, making it useful for erosion control and habitat restoration.
+Sitka alder tolerates part shade to full sun and prefers consistently moist to wet soils (Zones 2a to 8b).
+It matures quickly, making it useful for erosion control and habitat restoration.
 Disease susceptibility matches its parent species; monitor for leaf spot, rust, and stem cankers.
 Its aggressive suckering habit suits naturalized areas but requires management in tighter landscapes.